Electrical Services in Lancaster, PA

 Electrical issues usually show up in ways homeowners can feel or observe before anyone opens a panel or wall.

-Breakers that trip when multiple appliances run at once
+Breakers that trip when updated rooms or appliances run together

 Lights that dim or flicker when larger equipment starts